Connect

 Kabul Green Homes Project draws on the experience and best practices acquired during the implementation of AFG-TAJ project implemented in Afghanistan and Tajikistan funded by AFD.
 It applies solar passive and energy solutions in 15 districts of Kabul City where the housing, heating and pollution problems are most acute.

-Green building practices in Afghanistan are utilizing renewable materials such as bamboo, reclaimed wood and recycled materials.
+Green building practices in Afghanistan utilise renewable materials such as bamboo, reclaimed wood and recycled materials.
 Bamboo, a fast-growing grass, is an ideal sustainable building material due to its rapid growth rate and durability.
 Reclaimed wood, salvaged from old buildings, can be given a new life with creative design and provide a unique aesthetic to a building.
-Using recycled materials such as plastic lumber can also significantly reduce the amount of waste going into landfills.
+Using recycled materials, such as plastic lumber, can also significantly reduce the amount of waste going into landfills.

-Implementing environmentally friendly construction practices can further minimize the impact of building projects on the environment.
-For example, using low-impact excavation techniques and minimizing waste can help reduce the environmental footprint of a project.
+Implementing environmentally friendly construction practices can further minimise the impact of building projects on the environment.
+For example, using low-impact excavation techniques and minimising waste can help reduce the environmental footprint of a project.
 These practices also create a healthier indoor environment for occupants of the building.

 It is important to note that using renewable materials and incorporating environmentally friendly construction practices can also have economic benefits.
 Renewable materials can be cost-effective and may even be more affordable than non-renewable options in some cases.
 The use of sustainable practices can also create job opportunities in the green building industry.